Will Preparation And Estate Planning For The New Year

 Finally, it is important to remember that under Georgia law, if you do not have a written will, then the State of Georgia, not you, will decide what to do with your property once you die.
 It is not enough to simply tell your loved ones what you want to do with your property.
 You must have your wishes clearly defined in a valid and properly executed last will and testament.

-As you finalize your goals for 2014, please remember to review your estate plan.
+As you finalize your goals for the new year, please remember to review your estate plan.
 Your loved ones will thank you for it.